Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 JAPAN Don’t Rain On My Parade (1978)

 Was this really the band who were to record ‘Ghosts’ four years later?
-You certainly wouldn’t have put your money on JAPAN becoming chart regulars by 1982 based on this first single!
-‘Don’t Rain On My Parade’ was a cover of BARBRA STREISAND’s set piece from ‘Funny Girl’, this hilarious two fingers rock thrash, with an unrecognisable David Sylvian snarling away, made no headway in Europe.
-But bizarrely, the band found an audience in Japan itself, which subsequently allowed them to develop into the artful combo they are better known as.
+You certainly wouldn’t have put your money on JAPAN becoming chart regulars by 1982 based on ‘Don’t Rain On My Parade’, a cover of BARBRA STREISAND’s set piece from ‘Funny Girl’ This hilarious two fingers rock thrash, with an unrecognisable David Sylvian snarling away, found an audience in Japan itself, which subsequently allowed them to develop into the artful combo they are better known as.

-Available on the album ‘Adolescent Sex’ via Hansa / Sony BMG Records
+Available on the album ‘Adolescent Sex’ via Sony BMG Records

 TEARS FOR FEARS The Way You Are (1983)

-After achieving success with their angsty debut ‘The Hurting’, TEARS FOR FEARS’ label wanted an interim release to maintain the duo’s profile.
+After achieving success with their angsty debut ‘The Hurting’, TEARS FOR FEARS’ label wanted an interim release.
 But after several months exploring their artier aspirations, the resultant single was poor.
-‘The Way You Are’ was Curt Smith and Roland Orzabal de la Quintana trying to be JAPAN, only they weren’t very good at it!
+‘The Way You Are’ was Curt Smith and Roland Orzabal trying to be JAPAN, only they weren’t very good at it!
 Smith said it was “probably one of the worst recordings I think we’ve done”.
 The change of direction to produce the rockier, more MTV friendly opus ‘Songs From The Big Chair’ proved to be far more fruitful.

 Available on the album ‘Songs From The Big Chair – Deluxe Edition’ via Mercury Records